 |Transmission||Six-Speed Manual or Six-Speed AT|

 Powering the XUV500 is a 2.2-litre mHawk turbocharged diesel engine which can also be found in the Mahindra Scorpio.
-It is good enough to produce a maximum power output of 140 bhp at 3,750 rpm and peak torque of 330 Nm at 1600-2800 rpm.
+In the outgoing model, it was good enough to produce a maximum power output of 140 bhp at 3,750 rpm and peak torque of 320 Nm at 1,600-2,800 rpm.
 It is connected to a six-speed manual gearbox developed by Ricardo.

 2018 Mahindra XUV500 Facelift Mileage

-The facelifted version of the XUV500 could be tweaked for more fuel efficiency as around 17 kmpl is expected from the updated diesel engine while around 14 kmpl could be claimed figure for petrol version.
+The facelifted version of the XUV500 is tweaked for more fuel efficiency as around 15.4 kmpl is rated for the updated diesel engine while around 14 kmpl could be claimed figure for petrol version.

 2018 Mahindra XUV500 Facelift India Price